 The Finance Industry

 Additionally, crypto exchanges extended their services to providing atomic swaps of cryptocurrencies.
-Decentralized exchanges began using smart contract applications to execute coin swaps and issue loans.
-This is useful to crypto traders looking to expand their investment portfolios, but not for the average user.
+Decentralised exchanges began using smart contract applications to execute coin swaps and issue loans.
+This is useful to crypto traders looking to expand their investment portfolios but not for the average user.

-With the launch of the Lightning Network, the minimum amount of Sats a user could buy on an exchange drastically decreased to just one Sat.
-This means that users can buy Sats from these exchanges without having to make a substantial initial investment.
+With the launch of the Lightning Network, the minimum amount of Sats a user, could buy on an exchange drastically decreased to just one Sat.
+Users can buy Sats from these exchanges without making a substantial initial investment.

 Dollar Cost Averaging

 Accordingly, crypto users can employ an investment strategy called dollar-cost averaging, which does not require them to do any market research or constantly monitor price movements.
 All they need to do is buy a set amount of Bitcoin each month on a crypto exchange.

 Many exchanges support dollar-cost averaging, and the CEO of BRD, a popular crypto wallet service, Adam Traidman, uses it too.
 He states that dollar-cost averaging removes the fear factor from investing in cryptocurrencies.
 Its price volatility leads people to sell their crypto assets at a loss.
 This becomes a depressing cycle that discourages people from reinvesting.

 Furthermore, popular exchanges like Coinbase, Binance US, Kraken, and Gemini allow daily, weekly, or monthly recurring BTC purchases.
 You can also set the amount of Sats you would like to buy.

 How To Buy Sats On An Exchange

 You first need to create an account on the exchange.
 Let us use Coinbase as an example.
 Next, you should follow these steps: